spatie/laravel-binary-uuid/README.md

 }
 ```

 In your JSON you will see `uuid` and `country_uuid` in their textual representation.
-If you're also making use of composite primary keys, the above work well enough too.
-Just include your keys in the `$uuidAttributes` array or override the `getKeyName` method on your model and return your composite primary keys as an array of keys.
+If you're also making use of composite primary keys, the above works well enough too.
+Just include your keys in the `$uuidAttributes` array or override the `getKeyName()` method on your model and return your composite primary keys as an array of keys.

 #### A note on the `uuid` blueprint method